OpenTreeOfLife/reference-taxonomy/doc/method/method-details.md

-1. deletions (e.g. removing synonym 'Eucarya' for 'Eukaryota' to avoid confusing eukaryotes with genus Eucarya in Magnoliopsida; or removing unaccepted genus Tipuloidea in Hemiptera to avoid confusion with the Diptera superfamily)
+1. deletions (e.g. removing synonym 'Eucarya' for 'Eukaryota' to avoid confusing eukaryotes with genus Eucarya in Magnoliopsida; or removing unaccepted genus Tipuloidea in Hemiptera to avoid confusion with the superfamily in Diptera)
 1. merges to repair redundancies in the source (e.g. Pinidae, Coniferophyta, Coniferopsida)
-1. rename taxa to avoid confusing homonym (e.g. there are two Cyanobacterias in SILVA, one a parent of the other; the parent is renamed to its NCBI name 'Cyanobacteria/Melainabacteria group')
+1. rename taxa to avoid confusing homonyms (e.g. there are two Cyanobacterias in SILVA, one a parent of the other; the parent is renamed to its NCBI name 'Cyanobacteria/Melainabacteria group')
-1. alignments when name differs (Diatomea is Bacillariophyta)
+1. alignments when names differs (Diatomea is Bacillariophyta)
-1. alignments as exceptions to automated rules (Eccrinales not in Fungi, Myzostomatida not in Annelida)
+1. alignments to override automated alignment rules (Eccrinales not in Fungi, Myzostomatida not in Annelida)

 For the reference taxonomy, there are 284 ad hoc adjustments in